 Seminars, Guests and Special Events

 Each year we hold a wide range of seminars featuring industry guests and/or gaming luminaries.
-In addition, we also hold special events such as “D&D Improv Experiment” comedy show.
+In addition, we also hold special events such as the “D&D Improv Experiment” comedy show.
 These events are always gaming-related and offer a wider understanding and experience for our attendees.

 Why do we use volunteers?